dinardo/NeuralNetwork/README.md

 Neural network with stocastic gradient descent:
 - designed with object oriented paradigm
 - implemented with composition
-- written in python language
+- written in python programming language